Was your baby swapped at birth?

 It has to be every new parents nightmare – “was my baby swapped at birth?”

-Speaking on Radio 4 yesterday British man Richard Cushworth and his wife Mercy described the appalling story of how their baby Moses was mistakenly handed to another couple.
+Speaking on Radio 4 recently British man Richard Cushworth and his wife Mercy described the appalling story of how their baby Moses was mistakenly handed to another couple.

 Their story is almost unbelievable – Moses was whisked off to special care following labour, where he was accidentally swapped with another newborn baby.
 Mercy says she had immediate doubts when given “her son” but was reassured by staff that she had the correct baby.
 It was only after 4 months that his physical features made her question once again whether or not he was biologically hers – leading her to do a DNA test and the painful journey that then unfolded to retrieve their own child.